ktbooker/Mongone/README.md

-# WomboDB
+# Mongone

-WomboDB for TartanHacks2025
+Mongone for TartanHacks2025

-WomboDB is a ETL program for migrating away from MongoDB to a true red-blooded relation database of your choice.
+Mongone is a ETL program for migrating away from MongoDB to a true red-blooded relation database of your choice.

 ## Entrypoint